Expanding Roles for Women in Sports

 Unfortunately, they still face many barriers to earning the same amount of respect, praise, and money as male athletes.

-, the wage gap between female and male athletes in elite sports is much wider than the average income gap.
+According to Adelphi University, the wage gap between female and male athletes in elite sports is much wider than the average income gap.
 Female basketball players earn, on average, 1.6 percent of the male salary.
 And even though the U.S. female team is the most successful soccer team in the world, its members only make 14.4 percent of what the male team makes.

 The wage gap, among other issues, indicates that though women’s roles in sports have come a long way, there’s still a long way to go.
 The sports industry has been slow to value women’s contributions and slower still to include them in traditionally male roles.